-IceDisposeCompleteMessage(ice_conn, pdata)

-IceConn ice_conn;

-char pdata;
+IceDisposeCompleteMessage( ice\conn, \pdata);

-ice_conn A valid ICE connection object. pdata The pointer to the variable length data returned in IceReadCompleteMessage.
+pdata The pointer to the variable length data returned in IceReadCompleteMessage header size The size of the message header (in bytes).

 If a buffer had to be allocated to hold the variable length data (because it did not fit in the ICE input buffer), it is freed here by ICElib.